-Roadside Art With a Message in Hovland, MN
+Roadside Art With a Message, Northeast of Grand Marais, MN

 Making a Statement With Roadside Art on the North Shore MN

-On a remote stretch of Highway 61 near Hovland, MN there is a cabin with an enormous roadside art display.
+On a remote stretch of Highway 61 northeast of Grand Marias, MN there is a cabin with an enormous roadside art display made from driftwood, rocks, and lots of other, random stuff.
 This is one of those places that you drive by, slow down, and say, “What the heck is that?”

 Some people love it, others hate it, but everyone wonders what it is.
 And why?
 Rumors include “the guy retired and went crazy” or “just another eccentric artist on the North Shore.”
 This article will settle the rumors and answer the dying question of why it was made (and continues to grow).